pratham-aggr/quantflow/RISK_ENGINE_DEPLOYMENT.md

 2. **Deploy with Dockerfile:**
    - Railway will automatically detect the `Dockerfile`
-   - This bypasses nixpacks entirely
+   - This properly installs conda and creates your environment
-   - More reliable and faster builds
+   - Most reliable deployment method

 ## Solution 2: Use Procfile Instead of nixpacks